Captain Cold: Final Crisis: Rogues' Revenge

 In the 2008 miniseries Final Crisis: Rogues' Revenge, Captain Cold and the Rogues briefly joined Libra's Secret Society of Super Villains.
-In Final Crisis: Rogues' Revenge story, however, Cold and the rest of the Rogues reject Libra's offer, wanting to stay out of the game.
+However, Cold and the rest of the Rogues reject Libra's offer, wanting to stay out of the game.
 Before they can retire, they hear of Inertia escaping and decide to stick around long enough to get revenge for being used.
 Cold and his group are challenged by a new set of Rogues, formed by Libra to be their replacements.
 The new group, having kidnapped Cold's father, challenge the Rogues, and are defeated and killed.
 Cold goes to his father, talking to him about the abuse he suffered, and the fate of his sister.
 After the elder Snart insults him and his mother, calling them weak, Cold punches him, but finds himself unable to kill him, instead getting Heat Wave to do it.
 The Rogues have their confrontation with Inertia, despite interference by Zoom and Libra, and kill Inertia.
 Libra then reveals that he needs the Rogues because Barry Allen has returned from the dead, and the Flashes are potential threats to him and Darkseid.
 Though shocked by the news that Allen is alive, Cold still rejects his offer of membership.
 After regrouping, Cold and the other Rogues agree not to retire, claiming that the game is back on.
-In "Final Crisis" #7, someone that looks like Captain Cold appears as a Justifier and is seen fighting the Female Furies alongside the other Justifiers under Lex Luthor's control.
+In Final Crisis #7, someone that looks like Captain Cold appears as a Justifier and is seen fighting the Female Furies alongside the other Justifiers under Lex Luthor's control.

 The Flash: Rebirth

 In the 2009 The Flash: Rebirth miniseries, Captain Cold is seen with the other Rogues, reading about Barry Allen's return and claiming that they would need more of the Rogues.
-The Rogues are still debating Allen's return, with Cold saying it's time to pull out their contingency plan that Scudder came up with, stating "In case The Flash returns, break glass."
+The Rogues are still debating Allen's return, with Cold saying it is time to pull out a contingency plan that Mirror Master created, stating "In case The Flash returns, break glass."

 "Blackest Night"

-In the 2009–2010 "Blackest Night" storyline, the Rogues realize that the bodies of various dead Rogues are missing and prepare to fight them.
+In the 2009–2010 Blackest Night storyline, the Rogues realize that the bodies of various dead Rogues are missing and prepare to fight them.
 Captain Cold knows that his sister, the Golden Glider, is among the reanimated Black Lanterns but is still ready to lead the Rogues against the zombies.
 He is confronted by the Black Lantern Glider, who attempts to use his feelings of love for her against him.
 However, Captain Cold manages to suppress these feelings long enough for him to fight back, freezing her within a block of ice.
 He subsequently kills Owen Mercer by throwing him into a pit with his Black Lantern father when he learns that Owen has been feeding people to his father in the belief that consuming flesh will restore him to life, informing Owen that Rogues do not kill women and children.